Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-In \hyperref[x:men:eqn_RMTfe]{({\xreffont\ref{x:men:eqn_RMTfe}})}, \(\overline{f}\) is the \terminology{Schwarz reflection} of~\(f\): \(\overline{f}(z) := \overline{f(\overline{z})}\).
-The parallel with the functional equation for the \(\zeta\)-function is evident if one compares \hyperref[x:men:eqn_RMTfe]{({\xreffont\ref{x:men:eqn_RMTfe}})} to \hyperref[x:men:zeta_fe]{({\xreffont\ref{x:men:zeta_fe}})}, and \hyperref[x:men:eqn_srZ]{({\xreffont\ref{x:men:eqn_srZ}})} to \hyperref[x:men:eqn_Zdef]{({\xreffont\ref{x:men:eqn_Zdef}})}.
+In \hyperref[eqn_RMTfe]{({\xreffont\ref{eqn_RMTfe}})}, \(\overline{f}\) is the \terminology{Schwarz reflection} of~\(f\): \(\overline{f}(z) := \overline{f(\overline{z})}\).
+The parallel with the functional equation for the \(\zeta\)-function is evident if one compares \hyperref[eqn_RMTfe]{({\xreffont\ref{eqn_RMTfe}})} to \hyperref[zeta_fe]{({\xreffont\ref{zeta_fe}})}, and \hyperref[eqn_srZ]{({\xreffont\ref{eqn_srZ}})} to \hyperref[eqn_Zdef]{({\xreffont\ref{eqn_Zdef}})}.
 At the risk of belaboring the point, in both cases there is an involution of the plane, the set of zeros is fixed by the involution, the \terminology{Riemann Hypothesis} is the assertion that every zero is fixed by the involution, and there is a Z-function which is real on the set of points which are fixed by the involution.
 The unit circle is the analogue of the critical line for self-reciprocal polynomials.
-Thus, if a set of polynomials is claimed to be a random model for the \(\zeta\)-function, those polynomials should be self-reciprocal. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 5.2 Random polynomials and trigonometric polynomials} \typeout{************************************************} \begin{subsectionptx}{Random polynomials and trigonometric polynomials}{}{Random polynomials and trigonometric polynomials}{}{}{g:subsection:idp95498464} We seek random self-reciprocal polynomials which can serve as a model for \(\zeta(s)\) or equivalently~\(Z(t)\).
+Thus, if a collection of polynomials is claimed to be a random model for the \(\zeta\)-function, those polynomials must be self-reciprocal. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.2 Random polynomials and trigonometric polynomials} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Random polynomials and trigonometric polynomials}{}{Random polynomials and trigonometric polynomials}{}{}{rmt_connections-4} We seek random self-reciprocal polynomials which can serve as a model for \(\zeta(s)\) or equivalently~\(Z(t)\).
 How to choose the randomness?
 There are three reasonable options.

-The first option is to choose the coefficients of \(f(z)\) so that they satisfy \hyperref[x:men:self_recip_coeffs]{({\xreffont\ref{x:men:self_recip_coeffs}})}.
-The second is to recognize that \(Z_f\) is a trigonometric polynomial (i.e.\@ a finite Fourier series), so its coefficients can be chosen randomly with only the requirement that they are real.
-The third option is to choose the zeros so that they satisfy \hyperref[x:men:self_recip_zeros]{({\xreffont\ref{x:men:self_recip_zeros}})}.
-We will argue that only the third of those options is reasonable.
+The first option is to choose the coefficients of \(f(z)\) so that they satisfy \hyperref[self_recip_coeffs]{({\xreffont\ref{self_recip_coeffs}})}.
+The second is to recognize that \(Z_f\) is a trigonometric polynomial (i.e.\@ a finite Fourier series), so its Fourier coefficients can be chosen randomly with only the requirement that they are real.
+The third option is to choose the zeros so they satisfy \hyperref[self_recip_zeros]{({\xreffont\ref{self_recip_zeros}})}.
+We will argue that only the third option is reasonable.